161sam/Sprachassistent/docs/TTS-TROUBLESHOOTING.md

 TTS_DROP_ORPHAN_COMBINING=true
 ```

+### Missing phoneme from id map

+The warning *"Missing phoneme from id map"* usually stems from stray
+combining marks (for example the cedilla `\u0327`) or characters outside the
+model's alphabet.
+The sanitizer now normalizes input, strips orphan combining
+marks, and removes unknown symbols while logging a warning.
+Feeding texts like
+`façade`, `garçon`, `çedilla`, `übermäßig` or `naïve` no longer produces this
+warning.

 ## Fallback Strategy
 Unknown phonemes are dropped or mapped once per symbol with a warning.
 Logs stay readable and synthesis continues.